Simba · the Etlworks AI agent

 What Simba does

-Six things Simba can do today.
-Most of them are about turning English into working data pipelines.
+Seven things Simba can do today.
+Most of them are about turning English into working data pipelines — the rest are about answering questions about the platform and the data inside it.

 Three ways to use Simba